 A few years back, my family and I did the Whole30.
 If there’s one thing I’ve learned about eating Whole30 on a budget, it’s that you need to cook things from scratch.

-There are a lot of things you can’t have on the Whole30, with one of the big ones being sugar.
+There are a lot of foods you don’t eat on the Whole30, with one of the big ones being sugar.
 As it turns out, sugar is in EVERYTHING.
+(Okay, not everything, but it’s in far more things than you’d think, including breakfast sausage.)

-If everyone knew that homemade breakfast sausage recipe was nothing more than ground meat and a handful of spices – and NO sugar – we’d all make it ourselves and the breakfast sausage companies would be out of business!
+If everyone knew that homemade breakfast sausage was nothing more than ground meat and a handful of spices – and NO sugar – we’d have made it ourselves a whole lot sooner!

 - ground meat (chicken, turkey, lamb, or pork)